z-r0crypt/z-r0crypt.github.io/content/post/Cryptography-I-week-1.md

  **RC4** (1987) - stream cipher designed to be implemented in *software*- takes a variable size seed, expands it to a broader number of bits and then generates 1 byte (of pseudorandom) per round.
 Used in HTTPS and WEP.

- - Weaknesses:
+ - **Weaknesses:**
-	1) Bias in initial output: ex. `Pr[2nd byte = 0] = 2/256` if seed = 128bits and expansion to 2048bits.
+	+ Bias in initial output: ex. `Pr[2nd byte = 0] = 2/256` if seed = 128bits and expansion to 2048bits.
 (256th first bytes are biased)
-	2) Pr[(0,0)] is getting bigger than it should after a few gigs of data.
+	+ `Pr[(0,0)]` is getting bigger than it should after a few gigs of data.
 Should not be used anymore.
-	3) Related key attacks
+	+ Related key attacks

 **CSS - Content scrambling system** is a stream-cipher used for encrypting DVDs.
 It’s badly broken.
 CSS was designed in the 1980’s when exportable encryption was restricted to 40-bit keys.
 As a result, CSS encrypts movies using a 40-bit secret key.
 It was designed to be implemented on *hardware* and based on a mechanism called **LFSR** (linear feedback shift register), also used for GSM encryption (A5/1,2) and Bluetooth (E0).
 LFSR-derived stream ciphers are all badly broken but hard to fix because implemented in hardware.

-LFSR is works:
+ - **How LFSR works:**
-- We have a register of n bits.
+	+ We have a register of n bits.
-- At every clock cycle, we shift the entries of the registry to the left, the last bit falls off and the first bit becomes the result of the XOR of all bits of the register of the previous state.
+	+ At every clock cycle, we shift the entries of the registry to the left, the last bit falls off and the first bit becomes the result of the XOR of all bits of the register of the previous state.
-- Seed = initial state of the register.
+	+ Seed = initial state of the register.

-CSS:
+ - **CSS:**
    - seed = 5 bytes = 40 bits (because crypto-regulations in the US only allowed exports of crypto using 40 bits keys!)
    - 2 LFSRs (17-bit and 25-bits).
 The first one is seeded with (1 + first 2 bytes of the key) and the second one is seeded with (1 + last 3 bytes of the key).
 Each of the LFSRs do produce 8 bits outputs (in 8 cycles) that are then added and mod 256 + carry of previous block.
 And this outputs one byte per round that is then XORed with the byte of the movie we are trying to encrypt.

-CSS can be broken in 2^17.
+   *CSS can be broken in 2^17.*

 ## Better modern stream cipher